nicholashibberd/bouncing-vim/README.md

 * **golang**
   - hard tabs with 4 spaces
+  - uses the fatih/vim-go plugin
-  - see also `./rc-files/vimrc` for the standard golang setup
+  - prevents error for automatic compilation of the plugin's binaries when golang is not installed

 * **markdown**
   - highlight code blocks in the respective language